A Search for Extraterrestrial Technosignatures in Archival FAST Survey Data Using a New Procedure: Data and Results

 After the three RFI removal steps in Section \ref{sec:rfi_remove}, we are left for only 14,040 hits.
 Though most hits left should still be RFI, the result is good enough for us to perform the subsequent candidate selection steps.
 Similar to \citet{Zhang2020a}, we assume that a group of meaningful candidate signals should be a small cluster of hits, and find the clusters using Density-based Spatial Clustering of Applications with Noise \citep[DBSCAN;][]{Ester96, Schubert17}.

 The DBSCAN model detects clusters with two parameters (thresholds), \lstinline|minPts| and \lstinline|Eps|, as introduced in e.g.~\citet{Ester96, Schubert17}.
 It defines core points in the sample as those with more than \lstinline|minPts| neighbors within the radius of \lstinline|Eps|, and the neighbors that are not core points are called border points.
 A cluster is a group of core points and border points that are close to each other decided with the above thresholds, while the points that are neither core points nor border points are considered as noise.
 In our test, we rescale frequency and time to $[0, 1]$ (as for the kNN step), and set \lstinline|minPts|, \lstinline|Eps| to 5, $9\times10^{-4}$, respectively.
-As shown in Figure \ref{fig:dbscancheck}, these parameters preserve all of the birdies used in this paper.
+These thresholds are set for the scaled values of frequency and time, and are chosen to preserve all of the birdies, as shown in Figure \ref{fig:dbscancheck}.

 With the above parameters, we use the DBSCAN implemented in \lstinline|scikit-learn| \citep{scikit-learn} and found 546 clusters (including 20 birdie clusters, which is consistent with the real number of birdie groups mentioned in Section \ref{sec:data}).
-We then select candidate clusters requiring that: \begin{enumerate} \item The maximum sky separation is less than 1.5 times the distance between the centers of adjacent beams, thus selecting clusters that do not distribute over a large area (though allowing signals to be detected simultaneously by two adjacent beams); \item The time duration is smaller than $\SI{100}{s}$ and the frequency bandwidth is smaller than $\SI{500}{Hz}$, thus selecting narrowband signals that do not persist for too long. \end{enumerate} All 20 birdie clusters satisfy the above criteria, and 31 candidate clusters of real data pass the selection, as shown in Figure \ref{fig:candidate}.
+We then select candidate clusters requiring that: \begin{enumerate} \item The maximum sky separation is less than 1.5 times the distance between the centers of adjacent beams, thus selecting clusters that do not distribute over a large area.
+(This automatically rejects clusters with signals simultaneously detected by non-adjacent beams, while allowing signals to be detected simultaneously by two adjacent beams or successively by different beams as a fixed point source on the sky drifts across the beams.); \item The time duration is smaller than $\SI{100}{s}$ and the frequency bandwidth is smaller than $\SI{500}{Hz}$, thus selecting narrowband signals that do not persist for too long. \end{enumerate} All 20 birdie clusters satisfy the above criteria, and 31 candidate clusters of real data pass the selection, as shown in Figure \ref{fig:candidate}.
 We find fewer candidate clusters than \citet{Zhang2020a} (where 83 groups were selected), which is expected since we remove more RFI and fewer hits are left for the candidate selection.